 - Additional links:

 - U.S. Centers for Disease Control and Prevention: https://www.cdc.gov/coronavirus/2019-ncov/index.htmlFood and Drug Administration: https://www.fda.gov/emergency-preparedness-and-response/mcm-issues/coronavirus-disease-2019-covid-19Department of Veterans Affairs: https://www.publichealth.va.gov/n-coronavirus/

 The Health and Human Services Collaborative (HHSC) of the Family Resource Network of the Panhandle (FRNOTP) brings together broad representation from Berkeley, Jefferson, and Morgan Counties of West Virginia to identify and achieve solutions needed to enhance the well-being of children, families, and their communities.
-The HHSC and its Work Groups accomplish this work through a three year planning process that includes specific goals, objectives, and activities.
+The HHSC and its Work Groups accomplish this work through a planning process that includes specific goals, objectives, and activities.
 The resulting HHSC Work Plan is coordinated by the HHSC Steering Committee of the FRNOTP Board.
-The HHSC strives to ensure all sectors of the community are represented on the Work Groups that develop and implement its three year HHSC Work Plan.
+The HHSC strives to ensure all sectors of the community are represented on the Work Groups that develop and implement its overall HHSC Work Plan.

 Operating Principles of the Health and Human Services Collaborative

 HHSC Work Group Meetings

 For information on previous meetings, including minutes or agendas, contact firstname.lastname@example.org.
 To be placed on the chair’s mailing list for future meetings, please contact the chair (click here) or contact email@example.com.